swcarpentry/python-novice-gapminder/setup.md

     d.
 Press enter.

     e.
 Follow the text-only prompts.
-When the license agreement appears (a colon will be present at the bottom of the screen) hold the down arrow until the bottom of the text.
+When the license agreement appears (a colon will be present at the bottom of the screen) press the space bar until you see the bottom of the text.
 Type `yes` and press enter to approve the license.
 Press enter again to approve the default location for the files.
-Type `yes` and press enter to prepend Anaconda to your `PATH` (this makes the Anaconda distribution the default Python).
+Type `yes` and press enter to prepend Anaconda to your `PATH` (this makes the Anaconda distribution your user's default Python).

 ## Getting the Data